sujaygreat/IST_ComputerScience/IST/IST 210- Databases/Flix2You Project/Flix2You Problem.md

 Determine what types of security measures need to be in place so the system cannot be breached.
 Multiple levels of security will be necessary:

-Database security ñ describe how you will secure the database so only people with the correct login/password will be able to access the data.
+Database security ‚Äì describe how you will secure the database so only people with the correct login/password will be able to access the data.
-Privacy statement ñ explaining how a customerís data will be used.
+Privacy statement ‚Äì explaining how a customer‚Äôs data will be used.
-Anticipate any legal implications or disclaimers that need to appear on the site due to employees having access to customersí personal information.
+Anticipate any legal implications or disclaimers that need to appear on the site due to employees having access to customers‚Äô personal information.
 Should employees have to sign disclaimers?
 Dataload
-If creating a ìnew read onlyî database that will pull data from an operational database, be sure include a discussion (eg. Plan) as to how you intend on updating the data that will be contained in your proposed database design.
+If creating a ‚Äúnew read only‚Äù database that will pull data from an operational database, be sure include a discussion (eg. Plan) as to how you intend on updating the data that will be contained in your proposed database design.
 This would include frequency of the update, timeframe as to when the update would be conducted etc.

-If creating a new design that is replacing the current operational database, be sure to include a discussion as to your companyís plan to migrate the existing database data to the new system and how it may or may not impact daily operations.
+If creating a new design that is replacing the current operational database, be sure to include a discussion as to your company‚Äôs plan to migrate the existing database data to the new system and how it may or may not impact daily operations.

-IX.
+##IX.
 Database Dashboard and Analytics (2-4)

 Database Dashboard

-The executives at Flix2You would like to see a ëdashboardí created that management can log into securely and view weekly reports that contain specific information regarding the sales and demographics of the users of Flix2You.
+The executives at Flix2You would like to see a ‚Äòdashboard‚Äô created that management can log into securely and view weekly reports that contain specific information regarding the sales and demographics of the users of Flix2You.
 The dashboard should be informative, easy to understand, easy to use, and provide the ability to export data to MS Excel and print to a .pdf.
 The dashboard should provide the ability to drill down thru various levels of detail.
 Additionally, the dashboard should be able to run on a tablet device (eg. iPad, Android, etc.).

 The dashboard should contain a graphical representation of the data.
 You will need to do some research on various dashboards.
 The purpose of this section is to have you demonstrate your ability to provide the SQL Queries needed to generate a web based report that details various corporate data owned by Flix2You.
 An example dashboard can contain the following information but is not limited to: